ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

 Testing
 -------
-Dependencies required for testing can be installed via:
+You can install the dependencies required for testing with this command:

 .. code:: bash

     pip install .[tests]

-The tests can then be run via pytest with:
+You can then run the tests via ``pytest`` with this command:

 .. code:: bash